Authored by the expert who managed and guided the team behind the Italy Property Pack

 How much are property prices expected to increase in Venice in 2026?

-We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Venice.
+We go deeper and try to understand how solid these forecasts are in our pack covering the property market in Venice.

 Which neighborhoods will see the highest price growth in Venice in 2026?